richardsc/bafflegab/content/posts/notes-for-setting-up-a-hugo-site.md

 You can also show summaries automatically if your theme supports section lists; otherwise add manual links like above.
 ```

+Note the use of the `{{...}}` constructs (which is a hugo feature) along with the `relref` functionality, that allows the site to be able to create the correct link without having to specify it explicitly.
 Then, you can create individual pages for each project (e.g. `projects/project-one.md`), e.g.:

 ```markdown
 +++